atsign-foundation/at_protocol/decisions/2024-07-c-spec-conventions-1-to-7.md

 ### Convention 6.
 Error Handling

-#### Rule 1: The first statement in any function that is returning `int` (with the
+#### Rule 1: The first statement in any function that is returning `int`

-intent of returning an exit code) should be declaring what the default error code is.
+(with the intent of returning an exit code) should be declaring what the default error code is).

 For example,